To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Introduction

-\textit{(3) The on-device data selection needs to be low computation-and-memory-cost due to the conflict of limited hardware resources and requirement on QoE (Quality of user Experience) guarantee.} As the additional computation and memory costs introduced by online data selection process influence the performance of mobile systems as well as user experience, the real-time data samples must be evaluated in a computation and memory efficient way.
-However, the streaming data and complex ML model structure raise several difficulties to achieve this goal.
-The streaming format of on-device data reduces the parallelism of GPU and CPU and increases per-sample evaluation delay.
-The complex ML model structure with large-scale parameters leads to high computational complexity and memory footprint for storing intermediate model outputs during the data selection process.
+\textit{(3) The on-device data selection needs to be low computation-and-memory-cost due to the conflict of limited hardware resources and requirement on quality of user experience.} As the additional time delay and memory costs introduced by online data selection process would degrade the performance of mobile network and user experience, the real-time data samples must be evaluated in a computation and memory efficient way.
+However, increasingly complex ML models lead to high computation complexity as well as large memory footprint for storing intermediate model outputs during the data selection process.

-\textbf{Limitations of Related Works.} The prior works on data evaluation and selection in ML failed to solve the above challenges.

-(1) The data selection in centralized ML, such as leave-one-out test~\cite{cook1977detection}, Data Shapley~\cite{ghorbani2019data} and Importance Sampling~\cite{tokdar2010importance,loshchilov2015online, shrivastava2016training, schaul2015prioritized}, is not appropriate for online data selection in FL due to the first challenge: they could only measure the valuation of each data sample corresponding to the model trained locally, instead of the aggregated global model in FL.

-(2) The prior works on data selection in FL did not consider the two new properties of FL devices identified in this work.
-Mercury~\cite{zeng2021mercury}, FedBalancer~\cite{DBLP:conf/mobisys/ShinLLL22} and the work from Li \textit{et al.}~\cite{li2021sample} adopt importance sampling framework~\cite{zhao2015stochastic} to select the data samples with high loss or gradient norm for reducing the training time per epoch but they failed to solve the second challenge of lacking temporal and spatial information.
-These methods need to inspect all the data in each training round for normalized sampling weight computation\footnote{Although Weighted Random Sampling~\cite{efraimidis2006weighted} can select random samples with different weights from streaming data, it cannot work for network FL setting as the sample weight is dynamic with the variation of global model.} as well as noise and outliers removal~\cite{hu2021does, li2021sample}.
+\textbf{Limitations of Related Works.} The prior works on data evaluation and selection in ML failed to solve the above challenges.\\ (1) The data selection methods in CL, such as leave-one-out test~\cite{cook1977detection}, Data Shapley~\cite{ghorbani2019data} and Importance Sampling~\cite{mireshghallah2021not, zhao2015stochastic}, are not appropriate for FL due to the first challenge: they could only measure the value of each data sample corresponding to the local model training process, instead of the global model in FL. \\ (2) The prior works on data selection in FL did not consider the two new properties of FL devices.
+Mercury~\cite{zeng2021mercury}, FedBalancer~\cite{DBLP:conf/mobisys/ShinLLL22} and the work from Li \textit{et al.}~\cite{li2021sample} adopted importance sampling framework~\cite{zhao2015stochastic} to select the data samples with high loss or gradient norm but failed to solve the second challenge: these methods all need to inspect the whole dataset for normalized sampling weight computation as well as noise and outliers removal~\cite{hu2021does, li2021sample}.